FlaxEngine/FlaxDocs/manual/release-notes/1_3/index.md

 #### Interfaces

 `API_INTERFACE` is now fully supported in C# and Visual Script.
-This allows to declare an interface in C++ and use it in-game scripting for greater extensibility in your code.
+This allows you to declare an interface in C++ and use it in-game scripting for greater extensibility in your code.
 What's so great about it is that an interface can be implemented in C++ or C# and used cross-language (eg. C++ can call C# interface methods - works the opposite way too, including overriding C++ interface implementation in C#).
 Learn more [here](../../scripting/cpp/interfaces.md).

 ```cpp
 #pragma once